Nath19/3-musketeers/cash/README.md

   DEFAULT_TO_CURRENCIES
 }

 ```

+-

+##### As you can see in DEFAULT_TO_CURRENCIES you can put any currency of your choices

+-

-* Create a cash.js file an put this code
+- Create a cash.js file an put this code

 Here is the code:

 ```javascript
 'use strict';